moirai-io/moirai-scheduler/cmd/cli/README.md

 # moiraictl

-A command line tool for moirai.
+A command line tool for Moirai.

 ## Available Commands